 '90s Sandal Trends Were Elite—5 Elegant Pairs Set to Take Over This Summer

-With summer finally upon us, we’ve taken careful consideration to identify the hardest working pieces in our wardrobe, that we can reliably call upon for the next few months.
+With summer creeping up on us, we’ve taken careful consideration to identify the hardest working pieces in our wardrobe, that we can reliably call upon for the next few months.
 We’ve hunted down trending dress styles, explored Wholesale Replica Bag sophisticated take on shorts, and now it's time to look at the footwear.
 After a primary scan through the current sandal offerings, it's clear that the standout shoes of summer all have a very '90s influence.
 As the sun’s just come out, let’s get straight into it.

 Christy Turlington wears a beige suit, beige top and strappy sandals